 The coincidence of flowering is not necessarily material, as overlap might be expected, but the later flowering of G. densiflora is something which appears to have been widely observed, including in the south eastern Europe, where G. densiflora does not start before 10 June - K. Marhold et al. (2005) Morphological and karyological differentiation of Gymnadenia densiflora and G. conopsea in the Czech Republic and Slovakia.
 Preslia 77: 159-176.
-However, C. Stark et al. (2011), cited below, mention Continental studies indicating that flowering depends on ploidy level (C. conopsea s.s. is diploid or tetraploid; G. densiflora is diploid) and does not provide a clear distinction.
+However, C. Stark et al. (2011), cited below, mention Continental studies indicating that flowering depends on ploidy level (C. conopsea s.s. is diploid or tetraploid; G. densiflora is diploid) and does not provide at most), but the labella on some were just as wide (7mm) and curiously were often slightly turned up at the edges.
+They were also growing within a much larger population of normal G. conopsea s.s. which had almost entirely gone over, so that there would be a genetic isolating effect of flowering times; but there is a question as regards whether some gene-flow is accountable for plants which do not accord fully with the characters to be expected of G. densiflora.

-Francis Rose (1995).
+32 Francis Rose (1995).
 The Habitats and Vegetation of Sussex.